Shipeasy

 Generated from the SDK's own /docs/ — also served raw at https://shipeasy-ai.github.io/sdk-swift/pages/killswitches.md.

 A kill switch reports whether a panic/disable switch is engaged.
 It returns a Booltrue means the switch is on (the thing it guards is killed).
-Kill switches are not user-scoped; they resolve the same for any bound user.
+The value comes from the cached /sdk/evaluate response.

 let killed = await client.getKillswitch("panic_button")